Satellite navigation device: History

 In 1990, Mazda's Eunos Cosmo was the first production car in the world with a built-in Satnav system.
 In 1991, Mitsubishi introduced Satnav car navigation on the Mitsubishi Debonair (MMCS: Mitsubishi Multi Communication System).
 In 1997, a navigation system using Differential GPS was developed as a factory-installed option on the Toyota Prius.

 In 2000, the Clinton administration removed the military use signal restrictions, thus providing full commercial access to the US Satnav satellite system.

 As GNSS navigation systems became more and more widespread and popular, the pricing of such systems began to fall, and their widespread availability steadily increased.
 Several additional manufacturers of these systems, such as Garmin (1991), Benefon (1999), Mio (2002) and TomTom (2002) entered the market.
 Mitac Mio 168 was the first PocketPC to contain a built-in GPS receiver.
 Benefon's 1999 entry into the market also presented users with the world's first phone based GPS navigation system.
 Later, as smartphone technology developed, a GPS chip eventually became standard equipment for most smartphones.
 To date, ever more popular satellite navigation systems and devices continue to proliferate with newly developed software and hardware applications.
 It has been incorporated, for example, into cameras.

 While the American GPS was the first satellite navigation system to be deployed on a fully global scale, and to be made available for commercial use, this is not the only system of its type.
 Due to military and other concerns, similar global or regional systems have been, or will soon be deployed by Russia, the European Union, China, India, and Japan.

-GNSS have made many strides into today's world.
-It can now help out in things such as parents now using GNSS devices to attach to their kids to monitor their movement and always know their location.
-Also helps out with detecting the movements and behavior of animals and also helps officers with car chases and not having to chase exactly behind a criminal and lastly using GPS bullets to catch criminals.